-CATEGORY D: CIVLIAN PHOTOGRAPHER OF THE YEAR
+CATEGORY E: CIVILIAN PHOTOGRAPHER OF THE YEAR

-4-51.
+- 4-41.
 The Civilian Photographer of the Year award recognizes outstanding photography among Army civilians in the public affairs and visual information communities.
-Only Department of the Army civilians holding the grade of GS-12 and below on or after Jan.
-1, 2019, are eligible for this award.

-4-52.
-Entry must be the work of one individual.
-Products with more than one name in the credit line will be disqualified.

-4-53.
-Submit entry as a portfolio within the DVIDS Awards interface module.

-4-54.
-Incomplete packets - those missing any entry requirement - will be disqualified and will not be considered by the judges.
-The winner flows directly through to the Defense Media Awards.

-4-55.
-A memorandum of nomination with regional command endorsement (see example in Appendix E).
-Individuals must be nominated by their unit/organizational leadership.

-4-56.
-The entry form (digitally signed), memorandums, and all other DVIDS exempt required paperwork must be scanned in as a single PDF document.
-The naming convention will follow the example in Appendix C.

-4-57.
-A digital photograph of the entrant will be included in the portfolio.
-The photo is not judged as part of the packet, but submission ensures photos of winners are available for recognition purposes.
-The official digital photo, head and waist-up, in ".jpg" format is preferred.
-Civilians must submit a head and shoulders color photo.

-4-58.
-A one-page chronological biography of the nominee, written in third person, beginning with current position and recent accomplishments.
-Upload biography and official photo to DVIDS.

-4-59.
-Upload each product as a separate file in DVIDS.
-Each product must contain an embedded caption, other required metadata and have its own VIRIN.

-4-60.
-Entries into the Civilian Photographer of the Year will consist of 7 photo products:

-- One news photo. - One feature photo.

-- One portrait.

-- Three photos of the candidate's choice.

-- One photo series consisting of at least 7, but no more than 12 photos.
-Do not submit a composite layout.

-Tip: It may be easier to create the photo series as a collection within DVIDS before attempting to create the entry.

-4-61.
-Entry must contain 13 to 18 images total.
-Refer to Appendix G for product descriptions.

-4-62.
-Follow eligibility and entry criteria outlined in Chapter 1 and Chapter 2.

-4-63.
-Submit only one photo series.

-4-64.
-Do not submit photos from a product that is part of the Army Communicator of the Year portfolio.

-4-65.
-Do not extract photos from a multimedia product or other video product and enter them as a portrait, news photo, feature photo, or any candidate's choice photo if the multimedia product or video is submitted as part of another category.
+Only Department of the Army civilians holding the grade of GS-12 and below on or after January 1, 2021, are eligible for this award. - 4-42.
+Individuals must meet all eligibility requirements outlined in Chapter 1. - 4-43.
+See Para 2-4 for upload requirements. - 4-44.
+Refer to Appendix G for product descriptions. - 4-45.
+Entries into the Civilian Photographer of the Year will consist of 7 photo products: - One news photo. - One feature photo. - One portrait. - Three photos of the candidate's choice. - One photo series consisting of at least 7, but no more than 12 photos.
+Do not submit a composite layout. - 4-46.
+Entry must contain between 13 and 18 images total. - 4-47.
+Submit only one photo series. - 4-48.
+Do not submit photos from a product that is part of the Army Communicator of the Year portfolio. - 4-49.
+Do not extract photos from a multimedia product or other video product and enter them as a portrait, news photo, feature photo, or any candidate's choice photo if the multimedia product or video is submitted as part of another category. - 4-50.

-4-66.
 Do not submit the same photo more than once.
 Do not enter the same photo from the photo series as a portrait, news photo, feature photo, or any candidate's choice photo.
 This rule does not prevent submission of a different photo from that same operation as a portrait, news photo, feature photo, or any candidate's choice photo.